Mixed precision multigrid with smoothing based on incomplete Cholesky factorization: Two-grid method

 The remainder $R$ contains additional higher order terms.
 If the sum of the first three terms in $\Lambda_{\TG}$ is sufficiently smaller than one, the remainder $R$ is negligible.
 If $\rho_{\TG} + \Lambda_{\TG} < 1$, the TG cycle applied in finite precision reduces the relative $\A$-norm of the error by at least the factor $ \rho_{\TG} + \Lambda_{\TG} $, i.e., $\| \vec{y} - \hat{\vec{y}}_{\TG} \|_{\A} \leq (\rho_{\TG} + \Lambda_{\TG}) \| \vec{y} \|_{\A}$.
 In other words, the TG cycle applied in finite precision is a contraction with a contraction factor $ \rho_{\TG} + \Lambda_{\TG}$. \end{theorem}

 We intentionally present this theorem without any additional assumptions on the individual terms in the estimates so that it can be used in various settings.
-An even more detailed expression can be found inside the proof below if needed.
+A more detailed expression can be found inside the proof below if needed.

 An important feature of the bound is that it provides insight into how the finite precision errors coming from applying the smoother or the coarse-grid solver may affect the overall finite precision error.
 In particular, we see that the bound on the relative finite precision error of the coarsest-grid solver $\Lambda_\C$ is present as a standalone term.
 The bound on the relative finite precision error of the smoother is multiplied by $3 \| \A \|$, but not for example by $\| \A^{-1} \|^{\frac{1}{2}}$ or $\kappa^{\frac{1}{2}}_{A}$, which might be large.
 Another useful observation is that the choice of the smoother may affect the requirements on the $\dot{\varepsilon}$-precision through the term $\| \matrx{M}\|$.